step-/gtkmenuplus/docs/scripting_guide.md

     endif
 ```

-The If group of directives allows conditionally adding sections of the menu.
+The If directive group allows adding entries subject to some condition.

   * Elseif and Endif can also be written as Elif and Fi respectively.